The Uninsured Rate For All Adults From First Quarter 2016 – How to Understand the Data

 While the amount enrolled because of the exchanges hasn’t changed much (many enrolled in plans, but plan drops and plan switches meant no significant net increase) the amount enrolled via Medicaid/CHIP and other methods accounts for a net total bump (the bump would be higher if it weren’t’ for states rejecting Medicaid expansion).

-It is important to note that this number includes the 18–64 demographic, which have an uninsured rate of 11.9%, 0–17 years with a rate of 5.0%, and [as far as I can tell from the data] plus 65 who have a near 100% uninsured rate (but not 100% as some seniors don’t have health insurance; those citizens for less than 5 years for instance).
+It is important to note that this number includes the 18–64 demographic, which have an uninsured rate of 11.9%, 0–17 years with a rate of 5.0%, and [as far as I can tell from the data] those over 65 who have a near 100% insured rate (but not 100% as some seniors don’t have health insurance; those citizens for less than 5 years for instance).

 While it isn’t a big change for exchange eligible adults, it is a significant change (1.3 million) when considering kids and adults of all coverage types, and when compared to other like-studies that use census data (rather than other studies done during the year, like a 2015 Gallup one that showed a slightly more favorable uninsured rate for adults).